Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 #### Use connection string for the Event Hubs namespace

 One of the constructor overloads takes a connection string of the form `Endpoint=sb://my-servicebus-namespace.servicebus.windows.net/;SharedAccessKeyName=my-SA-name;SharedAccessKey=my-SA-key;` and entity name to your Event Hub instance.
-You can create a consumer group, get the connection string as well as the entity name from the [Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal).
+You can create a consumer group and get the connection string as well as the entity name from the [Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal).

 ```javascript
 const { EventHubProducerClient, EventHubConsumerClient } = require("@azure/event-hubs");